What Happens After the Meeting?

 And finally, consider adding appropriate members of your senior management team or other relevant stakeholders who may not regularly attend your meetings as recipients of your call-end email as a way to get additional buy-in on your initiatives.
 This can go a long way in accelerating and improving overall results.

-Finding easy ways to smooth out the follow-up process after the call will not only keep you moving in the right direction, but will help you get there faster.
 Most companies have more than one tool for remote meetings.
 Taking a few minutes to look into the features of each could solve hours of work and frustration down the road.
 Selecting the best technology for the job will provide greater clarity and lead to stronger accountability all around.

 Achieving truly best-in-class collaboration takes both teamwork and technology.
 The right combination will undoubtedly lead to greater efficiency, better results and happier days.
 And who knows -- with better follow-up, you may even end up attracting those absentees or reducing the total number of remote meetings necessary in the long run.